 Personify have a piece of software that overlays a video of you in front of your slides (or any digital content), in a way that’s easy and convenient, and preserves animation.
 Using the tool means you can present online to anyone, anywhere and interact with your slides just as you would if you were in the room with your audience.

 You’ll need a fairly good computer, Personify requires Intel 4th generation or higher (or the AMD equivalent) which supports the AVX instruction set and OpenCL 1.2.

 For the operating system, it all runs on Windows 7, 8 or 10 and for Mac users it’s MacOS X 10.13 or later.
 Presenter works alongside common video conferencing software, like WebEx, Zoom, Skype for Business etc. Personify also supports all 2D and 3D webcams – though the quality of your video depends on the quality of your camera so you might want to invest in a decent one and Personify is designed to work with 3D cameras.

 So that’s the boring stuff out the way, let’s set it up!

 It’s a subscription service (up in the cloud) and therefore you’ll need an internet connection to get through the process.
-In terms of the subscription pricing, Personify are offering a 30 days free trial at the moment, although it’s usually $19.99 a month or $199 a year.
+Personify offer 30 days free trial, then it’s $199 a year.